 In addition to many hardware features (that include temperature sensing, battery voltage monitoring and supported use of a Raspberry Pi camera), the open-source software provides radio image downloads and storage of full-definition images.

 PITS represents a shift away from closed development projects; instead, companies are creating open-source solutions that are just as configurable as they are reliable.

 2. Environmental Monitoring

-Not only is industrial equipment expensive to repair, the costs associated with machine downtime can quickly snowball and leave companies scrambling to make up for lost production time.
+Not only is industrial equipment expensive to repair, but the costs associated with machine downtime can also quickly snowball and leave companies scrambling to make up for lost production time.
 Continuous monitoring of environmental conditions is critical for ensuring maximum uptime and decreasing the costs and lost revenue associated with malfunctioning equipment.

 In industrial environments, temperature and humidity levels can change quickly based on a variety of factors.
 Raspberry Pi in industry settings is able to monitor the impact of these changes.
 It is essential to maximizing outputs and restricting downtime to a minimum.

 Providing connectivity is an essential aspect of IIoT products, and for many device developers, Raspberry Pi for automotive projects fills that need.
 When loaded with a Linux OS and Apache Web Server, businesses can use Raspberry Pi for industrial centralization hub for IIoT sensors and devices offering streamlined control and data management capabilities for small-scale controllers such as Arduino.

 Raspberry Pi web servers are ideal for applications that receive minimal traffic, such as testing servers or small intranets.
 The power consumption is minimal, and the unit runs consistently without overheating.
 In an industrial environment, a Raspberry Pi web server provides a simple method of connecting devices to the Internet, thus becoming a great backbone of industrial automation.